 The Rutgers University Community has many student organizations available to students interested in the health professions.
 The HPO provides information about and coordinates applications to a number of specialized programs including the BA/MD Programs with Robert Wood Johnson Medical School (RWJMS) and New Jersey Medical School (NJMS), and the BA/DMD Program with Rutgers School of Dental Medicine (RSDM).
 The Rutgers University Community has many student organizations available to students interested in the health professions.
 These include:

 - The New Jersey Gamma Chapter of Alpha Epsilon Delta, The National Pre-Health Honors Society

 - The Pre-Medical and Pre-Dental Societies

 - Foundation for International Medical Relief of Children (FIMRC)

-- Major Clubs for Biology, Neuroscience, Chemistry, Biochemistry; and Psychology
+- Major Clubs for Biology, Neuroscience, Chemistry, Biochemistry; and Kinesiology

 These organizations, working with the HPO sponsor many annual events which are informative or raise funds for the community and national causes.